Wirecloud/wirecloud/docs/development/platform/themes.md

 1. If you don't want to distribute or share it with other WireCloud instances you can simply drop the theme folder inside your WireCloud instance folder.
-    Then you can configure your WireCloud instance for using your them by editing the `settings.py` file and modifying the [`THEME_ACTIVE` setting](../../installation_guide/#theme_active).
+    Then you can configure your WireCloud instance for using your theme by editing the `settings.py` file and modifying the [`THEME_ACTIVE` setting](../../installation_guide/#theme_active).

-    For example, if you created the `mytheme` folder, you can move it into the folder of your WireCloud instance and use `THEME_ACTIVE = 'mytheme'` in the `settings.py` file.
+    For example, if you created your WireCloud instance at `/opt/wirecloud_instance`, the `mytheme` folder should be placed at `/opt/wirecloud_instance/mytheme`.
+Once deployed the theme, you should be able to use `THEME_ACTIVE = 'mytheme'` in your `settings.py` file for using your custom theme.

 2. You can package and distribute your theme using the standard tools used in python for that purpose, e.g. using [setuptools] for building your packages and [[pypi]](the official repository for distributing software for the Python programming language) for distributing your theme.

     Once installed the theme package into the system, virtual env, ... used by the WireCloud instance, you will be able to use it through the `THEME_ACTIVE`